 This ferment has all the crunch and tang of sauerkraut, with the added flavors of the southwest.
 This kraut lends delicious flavor, crunch, and probiotics to tacos, Mexican-flavored salads, beans, and any other south-of-the-border dish.

-- Sprinkle in the cumin and salt and mix well with your hands, massaging in the salt as you go.
-Pound with a kraut pounder or potato masher for five minutes to allow the juices to come out of the cabbage.
+Sprinkle in the cumin and salt and mix well with clean hands, massaging in the salt.
+Pound with a Cabbage Crusher or other pounding tool for five minutes to allow the juices to come out of the cabbage.